SuperKevinZhou/dictutils/DICTUTILS_DOCUMENTATION.md

 - Requires: External indexing for full functionality

 ### Babylon (BGL)

 - File extensions: `.bgl`
 - Features: Sidecar index support
 - Requires: `.bglx` or `.idx` sidecar files
+- **Important**: BGL implementation does NOT parse raw `.bgl` binaries directly.
+It requires externally built sidecar index files (`.btree` and `.fts`) that must be provided by an external tool like GoldenDict's indexer.
+The BGL parser only consumes these pre-built indexes and does not implement raw BGL binary parsing.
 ### DSL (ABBYY Lingvo)
 - File extensions: `.dsl`, `.dsl.dz`
 - Features: Text-based, compression support